davidzimniok/Running-text-on-7-seg-displays/README.md

 **Simulation of clock enable module used in top module (periode is 0,5 s)**
 ![Schematic of top](simulations/clock_enable/function.png)
+note: when reset is in high local counter is set to zero and whole function of circuit is deactivated till to reset will be low

 ### Load enable module